How to Develop Marketing KPIs That Actually Matter

 1/5/26 9:52 AM

-The relationship between CMOs and CFOs is strained in many organizations.
 Less than a quarter of marketers say they're fully aligned with their CFO on metrics and budgets, and only about a third of finance leaders describe their relationship with the CMO as "highly collaborative."
+That gap exists because CMOs focus on engagement dashboards, while CFOs prioritize unit economics and payback periods.
+Your CFO isn't asking for perfect attribution; they want clear definitions of success and a direct line from marketing spend to pipeline and revenue.

 CFOs look at marketing as a capital investment, not a creative exercise.
 They care about customer acquisition cost, marketing's contribution to pipeline, and the return on each incremental dollar.